MimiMeyer/Fit-Resume/README.md

-# Career Companion
+# FitResume

-Career Companion is an AI-powered resume tailoring companion.
-Maintain an About Me source of truth, paste a job description, and let an agentic flow plan and draft tailored sections you can copy or download.
+FitResume is an AI-powered resume tailoring companion.
+Maintain an About Me source of truth, paste a job description, and let an agentic flow plan and draft tailored sections you can download (AI output stays in-memory unless you export).

 ## Features (current & planned)
 - About Me: DB-backed profile with contact info, headline/title, summary, skills (with categories), experience, projects, education, certifications.
-- Create Resume: paste a job description, run the agentic stub (parse the job description → map to profile → plan content → format summary/bullets/skills/cover note), copy or download text output.
+- Create Resume: paste a job description, run the agentic flow (JD → profile retrieval → AI-generated summary/experience/projects/skills), and download PDF/Doc; generated text is not persisted.
-- Agentic workflow: deterministic pipeline that extracts signals, highlights matched skills vs. gaps, and proposes tailored bullets from your inventory; ready to swap for an LLM chain.
+- Agentic workflow: deterministic pipeline that extracts signals, highlights matched skills vs. gaps, and proposes tailored bullets from your inventory; backed by Anthropic via `/api/generate-resume`.
 - UI: Overview landing, About Me editor, Create Resume workspace; accessible light theme with keyboard-focus states.
 - Automation (later): scheduler for reminders or job description ingestion; Playwright hooks for autofill/apply flows.